Pauan/nino/README.rst

    But let's suppose you wrote some code which is compiled with the Nino compiler.
 In addition, you load a third-party JavaScript library which Nino does not know about.
 In this case, it is entirely possible that uniques could collide with variables defined by the third-party library.

-   The answer to this is to let Nino know about the symbols defined in the third-party library.
+   The answer to this is to use the second argument to ``NINO.traverse`` and ``NINO.compile`` to let Nino know about the variables defined in the third-party library.
 This only applies to *global uniques*: local uniques (defined inside of a function) are *always* guaranteed to *never* collide.

    Secondly, Nino provides a way to *completely bypass* the compiler and *insert arbitrary JavaScript code*. *Any* variables defined in this way could potentially collide with uniques.